 - Oven: Preheat the oven to broil and place the marinated steak on a foil-lined rimmed pan.
 Broil for 5-7 minutes on each side.

 Calories: There are about 250 calories in one steak taco.
-Normal serving size is 2 tacos, or just over 500 calories.
+The normal serving size is 2 tacos or just over 500 calories.
+See the recipe card below for a full list of nutrition information.

 If you love this recipe as much as I do, don't forget to leave a star rating and review.
 You can also tag me on Instagram so I can see it and share!